Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Takeaways and New Directions

 \section{Takeaways and New Directions}

 The \adam~attack autonomously pushes the attack strategy towards the optimal one, producing password strength estimates that better model actual adversarial capabilities.
-As shown in Figure~\ref{fig:results}, the approach also makes the guessing attack more resilient to deficiencies in the initial configuration, reducing the bias induced by non-expert setups.
-In this direction, the \adam~attack further proves the intrinsic unsuitability of arbitrarily chosen configurations and the overestimation of password security that those can induce.\\ Compared with other systems~\cite{imprl, FLA}, our framework provides researchers and security practitioners with a markedly more efficient and flexible solution. \textbf{We advocate the proposed technique as a necessary substitute for standard dictionary attacks in the evaluation of password strength as this fundamentally better represents real-world attackers' capabilities and attack strategies.}
+As shown in Figure~\ref{fig:results}, the approach also makes the guessing attack more resilient to deficiencies in the initial configuration, reducing the bias induced by misconfiguration.
+In this direction, the \adam~attack further proves the intrinsic unsuitability of arbitrarily chosen configurations and the overestimation of password security that those can induce.

+Compared with other systems~\cite{imprl, FLA}, our framework provides researchers and security practitioners with a markedly more efficient and flexible solution.
+We make our code and trained models publicly available\footnote{\url{https://github.com/TheAdamProject/adams}} in the hope {\bf our system will help improve the soundness of password strength estimation techniques}.

-Finally, our techniques pave the way for new valuable directions in the study of password security: \textbf{(1)} our dynamic attack offers a framework capable of explaining causality relations among guessed passwords in a dynamic context; the \textit{hits-tree} produce from our technique could provide insights on how to proactively reduce the threat of dynamic attackers. \textbf{(2)} Mangling rules are not necessarily \textit{effective} or \textit{ineffective} as assumed in current automatic configuration techniques~\cite{auto_mr,reasoning}.
+Finally, our techniques pave the way for new valuable directions in the study of password security: \textbf{(1)}~our dynamic attack offers a framework capable of explaining causality relations among guessed passwords in a dynamic context; the \textit{hits-tree} produce from our technique could provide insights on how to proactively reduce the threat of dynamic attackers. \textbf{(2)}~Mangling rules are not necessarily \textit{effective} or \textit{ineffective} as assumed in current automatic configuration techniques~\cite{auto_mr,reasoning}.
 They have a conditional nature that must be accounted for to seek optimal configurations.
 Adaptive mangling rules have proven to be superior and more effective.
 Still, it would be interesting to devise new techniques to automatically formulate mangling rules rather than select and compose existing ones.